CeMOS-Mannheim/MALDIcellassay/README.md

 ### GUI

-If you want to use MALDIcellassay interactively to explore your data, you might be interested in [M²ara](https://github.com/CeMOS-Mannheim/M2ara), which offers a Shiny-based interface.
+If you want to use `MALDIcellassay` interactively to explore your data, you might be interested in [M²ara](https://github.com/CeMOS-Mannheim/M2ara), which offers a Shiny-based interface.
 It is also available as a [docker container](https://hub.docker.com/repository/docker/thomasenzlein/m2ara) and as a stand-alone [Windows installer](https://github.com/CeMOS-Mannheim/m2ara/releases/latest/).
 You can find more details in the [preprint on M²ara](https://chemrxiv.org/engage/chemrxiv/article-details/663a1d0f418a5379b0aa286b).

 ## Contribution and Contact

-We welcome contributions to MALDIcellassay!
+We welcome contributions to `MALDIcellassay`!
 If you encounter any issues or have suggestions for improvement, please open an issue on GitHub or submit a pull request.

 For any questions or further information, you can contact the maintainer: